PTE-Score-Analysis/serverless-api/pte-api/README.md

 ## Install yarn and SAM before you start building your process.

 If you have never installed yarn or SAM before this project, you should install them first.
-There are few ways to do it, here we pick up an easy way, especially for the Windows users, it will save your time.That is "Use npm to install yarn and SAM".
+There are few ways to do it, here we pick up an easy way, it will save your time.That is "Use npm to install yarn and SAM".
 You should do as follows:

  1. **Install npm**
     - Run the following command: